PDF download Download Article

 1. If Picture-in-Picture isn't working in the YouTube app on your Android, iPhone, or iPad, you may be trying to watch a video that isn't supported for free YouTube accounts.
 Try a different video (such as a personal vlog) to see if the problem still occurs.

-2. If you live outside the US or want to be able to use Picture in Picture on YouTube for all videos, subscribe to YouTube Premium.[2]
+2. If you live outside the US or want to be able to use Picture in Picture from the YouTube app for all videos, subscribe to YouTube Premium.[2]
 This membership allows you to watch any YouTube video in Picture-in-Picture mode.

 • If you live outside of the US, you must have a YouTube Premium membership to watch any video on YouTube in Picture-in-Picture mode.